Renewable heating solutions

 - Will your boiler work with solar thermal panels?
 If your boiler is a combination boiler (combi) and you don't currently have a hot water tank, a solar hot water system may not be compatible.

-For more information on social thermal panels click here.
+For more information on solar thermal panels click here.

-If you’d like some more information on the renewable options and the services we provide, please click here or call our sales team on 0800 731 33 44.
+If you’d like some more information on the renewable options and the services we provide, please contact us here or call our expert Sales Team on 0800 731 33 44.